-The policy in the Salhouse Neighbourhood Plan relating to the provision of sheltered housing within the village is noted.
-The policy states new sheltered housing developments will be permitted where they are compatible with the local surrounding area and of an appropriate size, respecting the amenities of neighbouring uses.
-It is considered that this proposal may be better to come forward as a planning application so that it can be considered against the requirements of the Neighbourhood Plan policy.
+pedestrian upgrades can also be made to Salhouse.
+Due to the nature of the The policy in the proposed development the issue of a Salhouse safe walking route to Salhouse Primary Neighbourhood School is less relevant.
+Plan relating to the provision of In reviewing the documentation relating sheltered housing to this site it is interesting to note that within the village is Salhouse Parish Council are of the view noted.
+The policy that "The scheme is highly sustainable states new and will deliver net environmental gains". sheltered housing The Parish Council have also developments will commented on the high pressure gas be permitted main which crosses the site.
+It can be where they are confirmed that the position of this compatible with pipeline and its easement has been the local taken into account in identifying the surrounding area developable areas. and of an appropriate size, The assumptions made in the HELAA respecting the comparison table are questioned as amenities of many issues have been mitigated or neighbouring resolved through the current planning uses.
+It is application.
+It is requested that the site considered that be reassessed and allocated for a care this proposal may home and over 55s housing be better to come development to meet the needs of forward as a Salhouse and the wider area and to planning accord with the Salhouse Neighbourhood Plan. it can be considered against the requirements of the Neighbourhood Plan policy.
 On this basis the site is not considered to be reasonable for allocation in the GNLP.
 GP Planning Ltd Object Landowner objects to site being unreasonable, the site is immediately adjacent to village and could be designed to provide safe access and footpath links Comments noted but no evidence submitted with the representation to demonstrate how the site could be developed to overcome form and character concerns or how a safe walking route could be provided to Salhouse Primary School therefore the site is still considered to be None unreasonable for allocation.